fasiha/jmdict-simplified-node/README.md

 Returns a promisified array of `Word`s.
 A `Word` is an entry in JMDict, and contains things like
 - an `id` to uniquely identify it in the dictionary,
 - `kanji`, or the text being defined (might or might not actually include something you can call kanji: `ＣＤ` and `日本` are two examples),
-- `kana`, the reading (that is, the pronunciation) of this kanji text, etc.
+- `kana`, the reading (that is, the pronunciation) of this kanji text,
+- `sense`, i.e., the various dictionary senses this word can have.

 Look at [`interfaces.ts`](./interfaces.ts) for the details.
 It very carefully follows the soft-schema of the [upstream `jmdict-simplified`](https://github.com/scriptin/jmdict-simplified) project.